Trump Organisation CFO surrenders ahead of expected charges | Law-Order

 Barry Weisselberg, who managed a Trump-operated ice rink in Central Park, testified in a 2018 divorce deposition that Trump Parc East apartment was a “corporate apartment, so we didn't have rent.”
 Barry's ex-wife, Jen Weisselberg, has been cooperating with both inquiries and given investigators reams of tax records and other documents.

-The case against Allen Weisselberg — a loyal lieutenant to Trump and his real estate-developer father, Fred — could give prosecutors the means to pressure the executive into cooperating and telling them what he knows about Trump's business dealings.

 The Trump Organization is the business entity through which the former president manages his many entrepreneurial affairs, including his investments in office towers, hotels and golf courses, his many marketing deals and his television pursuits.
-Trump sons, Donald Jr. and Eric, have been in charge of the company's day-to-day operations since he became president.
+Trump's sons Donald Jr. and Eric have been in charge of the company's day-to-day operations since he became president.

 Although Trump isn't expected to be charged Thursday, allegations against the company bearing his name raise questions about his knowledge of - or involvement in - business that practices prosecutors suspect were illegal.